-This week’s Tales from The Leeds Library episode features a conversation with Shaun Page, a local historian photographer, and host of the Leeds Echoes podcast.
+This week’s episode features a conversation with Shaun Page, a local historian and photographer, and host of the Leeds Echoes podcast.
 Shaun talked to us about the importance of local history, the use of new technologies in arts, culture and heritage, and the joys of living in Burley.

 S1E6: Brian Cole – bookbinder

 Brian Cole has worked extensively with The Leeds Library’s collection as a conservator and book binder.
-In this episode of Tales from The Leeds Library we discuss the history of bookbinding, and the shape of the trade in the UK today.
-We discuss his book Aspire to the Beautiful and Brian also takes us through some of the different bookbinding techniques he has used to conserve some of The Leeds Libraries own collection.
+In this episode we discuss the history of bookbinding, and the shape of the trade in the UK today.
+We discuss his book Aspire to the Beautiful and Brian also takes us through some of the different bookbinding techniques he has used to conserve some of our own collection.